heino17/tiddlyhost-wikiwise/README.md

 - more languages easy to implement
 - note the ports!

-...is is a copy of [Tiddlyhost-com](https://github.com/tiddlyhost/tiddlyhost-com) with an interface translated into 4 languages
+...is a copy of [Tiddlyhost-com](https://github.com/tiddlyhost/tiddlyhost-com) with an interface translated into 4 languages
 through the implementation of I18n language support.
 It has been slightly adapted for my server environment, see [Readme-Anpassungen.md](Readme-Anpassungen.md),
 otherwise, this copy is 1:1 + I18n